heavyblotto/bfw/src/docs/game-design.md

   - More complex abilities that combine attacks, defense, and utility.
 At this level, Players begin unlocking combinations of abilities, offering strategic depth.
   - Example ability: **Jungle Regeneration** (Hearts): Heal while also applying a poison to enemies.

-### Bigfoot Leveling System
+#### Bigfoot Leveling System
-- As the Player levels up, they gain **XP** through winning games and attacking effectively.
-The higher the level, the more complex the abilities the Player can use.
 - Each Bigfoot has a **Primary Ability** (tied to their theme) that scales as they progress, unlocking **Secondary Abilities** at higher levels.
-- **XP System**:
-  - **Win a Match**: Gain a large amount of XP.
-  - **Successful Attacks**: Small XP bonuses for using strategic attacks.

-### Unlocking New Bigfoots and Their Abilities
+#### Unlocking New Bigfoots and Their Abilities
-- As the Player gains levels, new Bigfoots are unlocked, allowing access to new cards and abilities.
+- As the Player gains levels, new Bigfoot characters are unlocked, allowing access to new cards and abilities.
 - Each Bigfoot may offer a unique twist in gameplay, pushing the Player to experiment with new strategies.
 - Higher-level Bigfoots have more complex abilities, offering more tactical depth to the game as Players progress.

-## Game Mechanics

-### Basic Rules
-- **Deck Setup**: Both the Player and AI Opponent start with a full 52-card deck, including two Jokers.
-- **Turn Cycle**:
-  1. Both Participants draw the top card from their respective decks.
-  2. The higher card wins the round.
-  3. When the Participant wins a round, they can choose to collect the cards or attack the Opponent.
-  4. Collecting cards gives the Participant Gold and moves them closer to depleting the Opponent's deck.
-  5. Attacking the Opponent deals damage and moves them closer to being knocked out.
-    - Attacks earn less Gold than collecting cards.
-    - The Participant only collects his own cards; the Opponent's cards are destroyed and removed from play.
-  6. In case of a tie (War scenario), both Participants draw three additional cards, and the fourth card determines the winner.
-  7. The game continues until one Participant collects all cards or the game ends by knockout.

-- **Jokers**: Jokers act as wild cards and can amplify effects like Gold rewards or Attack power.
+### Attacks and Special Abilities

-### General Card-Based Attacks
+#### General Card-Based Attacks

-Each card played (including its **suit** and **number**) will trigger specific effects based on the Participant’s Bigfoot and the card's attributes.
+Each card played (including its **suit** and **number**) will trigger specific effects based on the Participant’s Bigfoot character and the card's attributes.
 The suits will represent different playstyles, while the card number will modify the potency of that play.

-#### Suits and Their General Functions
+##### Suits and Their General Functions
 1. **Hearts (Healing)**
-   - Healing actions that recover the health of the Participant's Bigfoot.
+   - Healing actions that recover the health of the Participant's Bigfoot character.
    - Higher-numbered cards increase the amount of HP restored.
 2. **Clubs (Offensive Attacks)**
-   - Physical and aggressive attacks that damage the Opponent’s Bigfoot.
+   - Physical and aggressive attacks that damage the Opponent’s Bigfoot character.
    - Higher-numbered cards increase damage output.
 3. **Diamonds (Defensive Plays)**
    - Defensive actions that boost the Participant’s defense, shielding them from damage or reducing damage taken.